Home Lending Payment FAQs

-When the full payment due for the month has already been applied to your mortgage, any extra money designated for "principal only" received that month will be applied as a principal payment.
+When the full payment due for the month has already been applied to your mortgage, any extra money received that month will be applied as a principal payment.

 If your payment due for the month hasn’t been received and applied yet, we'll hold the money as "unapplied funds" in your account.
 These "unapplied funds" are applied as a monthly payment when we receive the full amount needed to satisfy your total monthly payment amount due.
-Any additional money designated for “principal only” can then be applied as an extra principal payment.
+Any additional money can then be applied as an extra principal payment.

 As a general rule, you should always tell us how to apply any additional funds you send in, so that they're applied the way you want.

 What are the cutoff times for making a payment?

 Cutoff times are 7:30 PM ET for payments made online from a Chase deposit account, and 8 PM ET for payments made online from a non-Chase deposit account.

 How does interest and payments work on mortgages?
 Does payment timing effect interest?